 - You use the same principle to work upwards, to filter on items that may be impacted by a specific item.
 For example if you want to show only paths that start at getDownstreamProjects (the current filter) and end at Parent::groupId, then select groupId, tag/uses selected/indirectly, filter in tagged items, which gives this further reduced LSM:

 - You can add back some structural context by selecting the “leaf package” slice (same menu as the “outer class slice” earlier on):

-Or switch off slicing altogether to show the complete paths of the subset of items:
+Or switch off slicing altogether (deselect the slice button) to show the complete paths of the subset of items:

 Here’s a short (silent) video that shows the screen as I went through these steps: